 10. Your Roof Type Can Impact Cost

 The kind of roof you have makes a big difference in installation costs.
-It will definitely be costlier to install solar panels on Spanish tile or shake than on plain old asphalt shingle roofs.
+Solar installation in Peoria on Spanish tile will definitely be costlier or shake than on plain old asphalt shingle roofs.
 Both tile and shake are far more brittle than asphalt shingles, so additional time-intensive care is needed to ensure that any attachment points penetrating the roof are completely and properly sealed.
 This extra time can add 10% to 25% additional cost to the installation job.

 After you have conserved all the energy you can, you can take the next steps in determining how best to install a solar system.
 You will be starting from your “real” energy level (your “new, improved and reduced” one) and you can be certain of getting the right answers and making the right investments.